BristechSRM/frontend/README.md

 Webpack is configured to use [ESLint](http://eslint.org/) via the [Webpack ESLint loader](https://github.com/MoOx/eslint-loader).
 The configuration of ESLint is within the `.eslintrc.json` file in the project root.

-By default, auto-fixing of ESLint issues is enabled.
-For issues that cannot be auto-fixed, Webpack will display them in the cli using the [eslint-friendly-formatter](https://github.com/royriojas/eslint-friendly-formatter).
+By default, auto-fixing of ESLint issues is disabled.
+Webpack will display linting issues in the cli using the [eslint-friendly-formatter](https://github.com/royriojas/eslint-friendly-formatter).

 To see ESLint issues directly in Atom, you can install the `linter-eslint` atom package via your cli: